|Index|SAP Edge Integration Cell on SUSE

 • SELinux will be set in permissive mode.

-Set SELinux into permissive mode, because otherwise, some components of the Edge Integration Cell violate SELinux rules, and the application will not work.
+Set SELinux to permissive mode, because otherwise, some components of the Edge Integration Cell will violate SELinux rules, and the application will not work.

 Tip